-- Support departments in creating and implementing outreach plans (e.g., bi-lingual staffing, culturally-competent initiatives, community service, etc.) for limited English-speaking residents based on departmental responsibilities, mandates, and expertise - Expand service hours to improve the provision of services and information to the Latino community - Increase the number of citizenship applications in Nassau County - Increase the accessibility of bilingual emergency preparedness materials at more locations in the County - Provide effective adult education classes that will serve to integrate new immigrants by giving them vital linguistic and computer skills necessary to be productive members of society - Support and help monitor appropriate practices in the culturally-competent provision of services by departments to the growing Latino community, the largest minority group and fastest growing segment of the County's population - Identify resources in the Latino community for partnership on Countywide initiatives and projects

-• Conduct limited direct service programs as deemed needed and/or appropriate
+- Support departments in creating and implementing outreach plans (e.g., bi-lingual staffing, culturally-competent initiatives, community service, etc.) for limited English-speaking residents based on departmental responsibilities, mandates, and expertise - Expand service hours to improve the provision of services and information to the Latino community - Increase the number of citizenship applications in Nassau County - Increase the accessibility of bilingual emergency preparedness materials at more locations in the County - Provide effective adult education classes that will serve to integrate new immigrants by giving them vital linguistic and computer skills necessary to be productive members of society - Support and help monitor appropriate practices in the culturally-competent provision of services by departments to the growing Latino community, the largest minority group and fastest growing segment of the County's population - Identify resources in the Latino community for partnership on Countywide initiatives - Conduct limited direct service programs as deemed needed and/or appropriate

-The expenses in the 2015 Proposed Budget for the Coordinating Agency for Spanish Americans are \$280,673, a 19.4% increase from the 2014 projection.
+The expenses in the 2015 Adopted Budget for the Coordinating Agency for Spanish Americans are \$280,673, a 19.4% increase from the 2014 projection.
 Salary, Wages and Fees are \$264,731, a 20.8% increase from the 2014 projection due to salary adjustments.
 Other Than Personal Services (OTPS) expenses remains flat at \$15,942.

-The revenues in the 2015 Proposed Budget for the Coordinating Agency for Spanish Americans are \$18,615, an 11.4% decrease from the 2014 projection.
+The revenues in the 2015 Adopted Budget for the Coordinating Agency for Spanish Americans are \$18,615, an 11.4% decrease from the 2014 projection.
 The revenues are from fees charged for assisting the community with translations, and completing immigration forms and other documents.

-SA - COORD AGENCY FOR SPANISH AMERICANS E/R Object 2013 Actual 2014 Adopted Budget Mid-Year 2014 Projection 2015 Proposed Budget EXP AA - SALARIES, WAGES & FEES 260,895 226,800 219,138 264,731 DD - GENERAL EXPENSES 0 3,442 3,442 3,442 DE - CONTRACTUAL SERVICES 9,500 12,500 12,500 12,500 EXP Total 270,395 242,742 235,080 280,673 REV BH - DEPT REVENUES 18,615 15,000 21,000 18,615 REV Total 18,615 15,000 21,000 18,615
+SA - COORD AGENCY FOR SPANISH AMERICANS E/R Object 2013 Actual 2014 Adopted Budget Mid-Year 2014 Projection 2015 Adopted Budget EXP AA - SALARIES, WAGES & FEES 260,895 226,800 219,138 264,731 DD - GENERAL EXPENSES 0 3,442 3,442 3,442 DE - CONTRACTUAL SERVICES 9,500 12,500 12,500 12,500 EXP Total 270,395 242,742 235,080 280,673 REV BH - DEPT REVENUES 18,615 15,000 21,000 18,615 REV Total 18,615 15,000 21,000 18,615

-Head Count Union 2014 Adopted Budget On Board HC 9/4/2014 2015 Proposed Budget
+Head Count Union 2014 Adopted Budget 014 Adopted On Board HC Budget 9/4/2014

 Full-time ORDINANCE 4 4 4

 Full-time 4 4 4

-The County Attorney's Office strives to advance the County's social, economic, and environmental initiatives and to protect the public's fiscal interests in County operations through litigation, negotiation, and legislation.
+The County Attorney's Office strives to safeguard the interests of our residents and to advance the County's initiatives through litigation, negotiation, and legislation.